 “At least go by and see the school medic.
-You need the new… wielder vaccine.”
+You need the new… virus vaccine.”
 The counselor was at a loss for words.

-“I don’t think that will change the mark, either.
+“I don’t think that will change anything, either.
 It never did before.”

 Kenst engaged the tiller’s drive and drove away, leaving the hapless counselor standing there.
 Kenst’s rage threatened to spill over.
 If Phrajka would just look at our sizes, he’d realize I’m not the one starting the fights.
 But then he would have to DO something about it.
 Kenst almost snarled at the thought.
-Mr. Phrajka was known for his “talk them to death” method of resolving confrontations.
+Mr. Phrajka was known for his “talk them to death” method of dealing with bullies.

 Kenst got several more rows turned by lunchtime, and headed over to the canteen.
 His anger had cooled to a more cautious level, although he felt just as fatalistic about another confrontation with Zada.
 He approached from around one of the farm’s outbuildings, so he could see if Zada was there first.
 Zada was nowhere in sight, so he went on in.